Temzasse/figmage/README.md

 ##### Typography

-Typography tokens are parsed from the global color variables that you have created in Figma so you don't need to define a node id.
+Typography tokens are parsed from the text styles in Figma.

+> [!NOTE]
+> You don't need to define a node id or node name for typography.

 ```js
 {